chayakno/chayakno/README.md

-💻 Full-stack developer
+-💻 Full-stack developer

-🌐 Proficient in frontend and backend technologies
+-🌐 Proficient in frontend and backend technologies

-  Proven ability to work effectively in a team, strong interpersonal skills, empathy, and exceptional work ethic.
+ - Proven ability to work effectively in a team, strong interpersonal skills, empathy, and exceptional work ethic.

-  Quick learner with a talent for identifying and resolving complex problems.
+ - Quick learner with a talent for identifying and resolving complex problems.

-  Possesses a deep understanding of code structure and can conduct thorough code analysis.
+ - Possesses a deep understanding of code structure and can conduct thorough code analysis.

-  Passionate about staying up-to-date with the latest technologies and industry trends.
+ - Passionate about staying up-to-date with the latest technologies and industry trends.

-  Experienced in Agile development methodologies and proficient in React-vite, NestJS, and Mongoose.
+ - Experienced in Agile development methodologies and proficient in React-vite, NestJS, and Mongoose.

     🛠Languages and Tools

+    🌟Key Skills and Strengths